-In partnership with HandsOn Greater Richmond and the University of Richmond’s Bonner Center for Civic Engagement, VCIC sponsors a film screening and dialogue each January in honor of Martin Luther King Jr. Day.
+In partnership with the Community Foundation for a greater Richmond and the University of Richmond’s Bonner Center for Civic Engagement, VCIC sponsors a film screening and dialogue each January in honor of Martin Luther King Jr. Day.
 This family-friendly event honors Dr. King’s significant legacy while exploring how to apply his message to the present day.

 Since 1998, VCIC has co-sponsored this program with the Center for the Study of Religious Freedom at Virginia Wesleyan University.
 A nexus is a point of connection, and this series focuses on connecting people of all faiths (or no faith) through open and respectful dialogue.